HMS Blenheim (1813)

-HMS Blenheim was a 74-gun third rate ship of the line of the Royal Navy, launched on 31 May 1813 at Deptford Dockyard.
+HMS Blenheim was a 74-gun third rate built for the Royal Navy in the first decade of the 19th century.
+Completed in 1813, she played a minor role in the Napoleonic Wars.

 Blenheim was placed on harbour service in 1831.
 Her captain, Humphrey Fleming Senhouse, died on board Blenheim in the morning of 13 June 1841, from fever contracted during operations in Canton, China, in May 1841.

 On 20 March 1847, Blenheim was in collision with the British brig Cactus in the River Thames and was driven ashore on the Essex bank.
 The tug attempted to refloat Blenheim, but Blenheim and Monkey collided and Blenheim was driven into the brig Agility, which was severely damaged.
 Monkey assisted in beaching Agility on the Essex bank to prevent her from sinking.
 Blenheim subsequently was refloated and taken in to Woolwich, Kent.

 Blenheim converted to screw propulsion in 1847.